 NZMac.com was the largest Macintosh web site in New Zealand and ran on an open source content management system called Joomla.
 I am an experienced Joomla user (this site runs on Joomla) and NZMac.com was featured as a case study in a published Joomla book, as well as being mentioned briefly in another.

-I recently completed an instructional design and training contract at the Ministry of Foreign Affairs and Trade as part of the Asset Information Management System (AIMS) Project.
+Prior to this I completed an instructional design and training contract at the Ministry of Foreign Affairs and Trade as part of the Asset Information Management System (AIMS) Project.
 This included developing and delivering training in Wellington, Washington DC and London to Embassy and High Commission staff from around the world.
+My responsibilities included: